Katherine Morse

 Katherine Lee Morse is an American computer scientist whose work has centered on distributed simulation, on the integration of heterogenous simulation environments, and on standardization of methods for interoperability in simulation, including participating in the development of the High Level Architecture for modeling and simulation.
 She is a senior software architect at Georgia Tech Research Institute.

 Education and career

 Morse began working as a computer programmer as a high school graduate.
 She went to the University of Arizona, where she earned bachelor's degrees in both mathematics and Russian, and a master's degree in computer science, in 1982, 1983, and 1986, respectively.
 She continued her education at the University of California, Irvine, earning a second master's degree and a Ph.D. in information and computer science Her 2000 doctoral dissertation, An Adaptive, Distributed Algorithm for Interest Management, was jointly supervised by Lubomir Bic and Michael Dillencourt, and included some of her work on data distribution in the High Level Architecture.

 Morse worked for Science Applications International Corporation (SAIC), where she was a technical fellow, chief federation engineer, and assistant vice president of technology.
-She moved to the Johns Hopkins University Applied Physics Laboratory in 2008, and Georgia Tech Research Institute in 2025.
+She moved to the Johns Hopkins Applied Physics Laboratory in 2008, and Georgia Tech Research Institute in 2025.